All medical students on entry to medical school, residents, fellows, and all physicians throughout their career are eligible for AΩA.

 AΩA advocates for diversity in all of its forms – identity, cultural, geographic, experiential, race, ethnicity, gender, age, economic and social status, physical abilities, aptitude, and religious beliefs, political beliefs, and other ideologies.

-AΩA is committed to working with its members, Chapters, medical schools, residency programs, and health organizations to improve diversity within the organization and throughout the medical profession.
+AΩA is committed to working with its members, Chapters, medical schools, residency programs, and health organizations to improve diversity, equity, and inclusion within the organization and throughout the medical profession.

 This statement applies to membership in the society, as well as all programs, awards, personnel, and all other AΩA functions.